 What sensor size do I need?

 There are two main sensor sizes in DSLRs: APS-C and Full-Frame.
+Which one you will need depends on the type of photography you are shooting.

+APS-C sensors are smaller – they’re sometimes referred to as ‘crop sensors’, and give a 1.5x (Nikon), or 1.6x (Canon) view, when compared to full-frame.
 This crop factor means that the lens you have on the camera has a longer effective focal length.
 For example, a 100mm lens on a Nikon APS-C DSLR will give you an effective focal length of 150mm due to the 1.5x crop factor.

 Full-frame sensors give a similar sensor size to 35mm (36x24mm) film – hence the name – as the full-frame sensors are roughly the same size as the frame of a 35mm film.

-How we test cameras
+How we test DSLR cameras

-We test cameras primarily by using them to take photographs and video in a wide range of real-world situations.
+We test DSLR cameras primarily by using them to take photographs and video in a wide range of real-world situations.
 We evaluate their control layouts and handling, and the usability of their viewfinders and screens.
 We assess their autofocus across a range of different subjects and shooting scenarios and check their continuous shooting capabilities.

-We also examine the effectiveness of their image stabilisation systems.
+We also examine the effectiveness of their image stabilisation systems if they have them built-in to the body, like in Pentax DSLRs.
 Last but by no means least, we critically evaluate the image quality, in both JPEG and raw, including resolution, high-ISO noise, and dynamic range.
 We then take all these factors into account, along with such things as portability and lens systems, when giving our final conclusion and score.
 You’ll find the full breakdown of how each camera has performed in our full reviews.

 Further reading: